MixinNetwork/developers.mixin.one/developers-docs/docs/api/guide.md

 sidebar_position: 1
 ---

-Most API access is available for signed requests with private key, which can be downloaded from [dashboard](https://developers.mixin.one/dashboard).
+Most APIs are accessed through requests signed with a private key, which can be downloaded from the [dashboard](https://developers.mixin.one/dashboard).

-There are three kinds of signature in Mixin:
+There are three kinds of signatures in Mixin:
-1. JWT signature of bot to access private API, [details](#calling-apis)
+1. JWT signatures for bots to access private APIs, [details](#calling-apis)
-2. JWT signature of OAuth user to access private API, [details](#oauth-user-signature)
+2. JWT signatures for OAuth users to access private APIs, [details](#oauth-user-signature)
-3. PIN signature to transfer, withdraw and create withdraw addresses, [details](#pin-signature)
+3. PIN signatures for transfers, withdrawals, and creating withdrawal addresses, [details](#pin-signature)

-## Choosing An API Server
+## Choosing an API Server

 For HTTP requests: